 The elephants of ENP come from all parts of Thailand, from circus like animal shows, street begging, logging business and all sort of zoos and entertainments.
-When they are finally rescued, these elephants are broken ones, only the meak shadows of themselves and have to be reintroduced to be an elephant again.
+When they are finally rescued, these elephants are broken ones, only the meak shadows of themselves and have to be reach how to be an elephant again.

 My journey to this haven

 I was over the moon and all excited to go there.
 When we boarded the van to head to the park, we were greeted by lovely guides who introduced us to the park and its mission.
 We were made to watch a beautiful and heart breaking video of Asian elephants and their sad fate in Thailand.
-Being an animal lover, I knew about the miseries of elephants but the video sent out such a powerful message that by the time we reached the sanctuary, we have all become advocates of the elephants… without even seeing them.
+Being an animal right activist, I knew about the miseries of elephants but the video sent out such a powerful message that by the time we reached the sanctuary, we have all become advocates of the elephants… without even seeing them.
 Such is the power of education.